LovreB/vue-tic-tac-toe/README.md

 Next we want to lift all the logic up - `calculateWinner`, `updateBoard`, and `isNext` should be moved to `App.vue`.

-However, this will return a new error - "updateBoard does not exist".
+This will return a new error - *updateBoard does not exist*.
 Since we are calling `updateBoard` from our template in `Board.vue`, we need to change that as well.

-*There are different ways of handling this state.
-Another option would be to keep the board state on the board, and only emit if players have changed or have won.
-However, that would create muliple state-keeping, and adding future functionality, it would be most nice to have all game logic in the `App.vue` (or `Game.vue` if other stuff might be added to `App.vue`*
+>There are different ways of implementing this logic.
+Lifting the state up is only one out of multiple possible solutions.

 ## 3.2 **Send events from child to parent using emit**

-Instead of calling `updateBoard`, we want to tell our parent (The app component) that an action has taken place.
-If we only would use `@click` on the Board Component, we have no information about what square was used.
+Instead of calling `updateBoard`, we want to tell our parent (the app component) that an action has taken place.
+If we only would use `@click` on the Board component, we have no information about what square was used.
 Instead, we need another way.

-For communication from child to parent, vue has a concept called `emit` - and you are *emitting events* from the child to the parent, and listens to that events with the `v-on/@` directive at the parent.
-We call our event `squareClicked`, and we start with defining at the board that this is an event which can be emitted by using `defineEmits`, and changing the `@click`
+For communication from child to parent, Vue has a concept called `emit` - and you are **emitting events** from the child to parent, and listens to that event with the `v-on/@` directive in the parent.
+We call our event `squareClicked`, and we start with defining in `Board.vue` that this event can be emitted by using `defineEmits`, and changing the `@click`.

 ```
 // Board.vue

 <template>
   <Square
     v-for="(value, index) in board"